Admission information for international students

 *To assure prompt processing please apply by this date.
 We will accept applications after this date if time allows.

-** Honors Tutorial College and the School of Visual Communication have earlier deadlines.
-The E. W. Scripps School of Journalism has an earlier priority date.
+** Honors Tutorial College has an earlier deadline of December 1.
 Special deadlines may apply to students transferring from other institutions.
 Please see Requirements for Selective Programs above for more information.

 Required application documents and procedures

 To apply for admission as a freshman or transfer student, the following items are required.
 You may also download an Application checklist.

 - Complete the application form online.
 You can also download a paper form (PDF).

 - Honors Tutorial College: the application supplement is required and ACT or SAT scores are strongly encouraged.

 - E. W. Scripps School of Journalism: application essay or SAT or ACT scores are required for direct admission.*